matthewaubert/blog-api/README.md

 ## Resources

-There are 4 resources in this API:
+There are 5 resources in this API:
 - Users
 - Posts
 - Comments
 - Categories
+- Images

 ### User fields